hwborchers/ctv-numericalmath/README.md

     rules. `integral2()` integrates functions in two dimensions, also for domains characterized by polar coordinates or with variable interval limits.
+-   [cubature](https://cran.r-project.org/package=cubature) is a package for
+    adaptive multivariate integration over hypercubes in n-dimensional space, based on the C-library 'cubature', resp. for deterministic and Monte-Carlo integration based on library 'Cuba'.
+The integrand functions can be multi-valued.
+    Function 'cubintegrate()' wraps all the integration methods provided.
 -   Package [gaussquad](https://cran.r-project.org/package=gaussquad) contains a
     collection of functions to perform Gaussian quadrature, among them Chebyshev, Hermite, Laguerre, and Legendre quadrature rules,